FabioMusi04/Typescript-Node-StarterKit/README.md

 - **Swagger Docs:** Use `docs` to view the API documentation in a browser or export to Postman.
 - **Logging:** Centralized logging setup helps track application and HTTP activity.
 - **Jest:** Comprehensive testing suite to ensure your app works as expected.

----

-This documentation provides an overview of your starter kit's structure and functionality.
-Let me know if you need additional details for specific sections!